Boost Event-Driven Tactile Learning with Location Spiking Neurons: Experiments

 \subsubsection{Datasets}

-To fairly compare with other published models with TLIF neurons~\cite{gu2020tactilesgnet}, we evaluate the Hybrid\_LIF\_GNN built with TLIF and LLIF neurons on ``Objects-v0'' and ``Containers-v0''.
+To fairly compare with other published models with TLIF neurons~\cite{gu2020tactilesgnet}, we evaluate the Hybrid\_LIF\_GNN on ``Objects-v0'' and ``Containers-v0''.
 These two datasets are the initial versions of ``Objects-v1'' and ``Containers-v1''.
-And we summarize the dataset statistics in Table~\ref{t5}.
-We split the data into a training set (80\%) and a test set (20\%) with an equal class distribution in the experiments.
+We demonstrate their differences in the Supplementary Material.
+To show the superiority of the Hybrid\_LIF\_GNN on event-driven tactile learning, we compare it with the Hybrid\_SRM\_FC on ``Objects-v1'', ``Containers-v1'', and ``Slip Detection''.
+During the experiments, we split the data into a training set (80\%) and a testing set (20\%) with an equal class distribution.
 We repeat each experiment for five rounds and report the average accuracy.
-Interested readers can find more details about the datasets in~\cite{gu2020tactilesgnet} and the corresponding website\footnote{https://clear-nus.github.io/visuotactile/download.html}.